 Always maintain the recommended minimum 2m physical distancing from other people.

-During this crisis, we recommend that walkers carry certain items with them on their walks.
+During this crisis, we recommend that walkers going off the beaten track carry certain items with them on their walks.

 A basic first-aid kit will allow you to deal with any minor injuries you might incur while out walking.
 Always carry a fully-charged mobile phone in case you require emergency assistance, bearing in mind that an emergency call could last a long time.
+Regard your phone as an emergency communications device.
+Minimise all other use of your phone during your walks and keep it safe from water and impact damage.
+Avoid using your phone as your primary navigation tool, especially on long walks, as this drains the battery quickly.
+If you depend exclusively on your phone for navigation, you really shouldn't be venturing off the beaten track in the first place.
 Extra food and water is also recommended in case you have to wait for assistance.
 Similarly, an extra layer or two of clothes would be advisable.

 The World Health Organisation now recommends that non-medical face masks be worn when the recommended minimum physical distancing cannot be achieved.
 One scenario when it is impossible to achieve physical distancing is during an emergency.
 Whether you are the one who is injured or a passer-by who feels obliged to assist them, it is worth having a mask with you.
 Always consider the possibility that you could have the virus without displaying or feeling any of the associated symptoms.
 Mountain Rescue Team members are now being issued with personal protective equipment (PPE) on their call-outs.
 However, their response is likely to take more than an hour, during which time passers-by are likely to get involved.
 For this reason, we recommend that all walkers carry a face mask in case an emergency arises.
 It is also advisable to have a bottle of hand sanitising gel or a packet of wipes.